ligato/docs/docs/plugins/plugin-overview.md

 ## Connection plugins

-VPP agent connection plugins enable external data read or write without the use of a data store.
+VPP agent connection plugins enable external data read/write without the use of a data store.

 - REST plugin
 - GRPC plugin

-### REST plugin
+### REST Plugin

 More at: [REST plugin][rest-plugin]

 REST API support including security.

-### GRPC plugin
+### GRPC Plugin

 More at: [GRPC plugin][grpc-plugin]

 Provides base GRPC support for the VPP agent for handling GRPC requests.

-## Database plugins
+## Database Plugins

 This section describes the VPP agent database plugins.